Teaching methods

 You’ll develop an understanding of the scientific and professional basics of medicine.
 You'll be taught subjects based on clinically relevant topics and patient examples.
 Areas of study will include, but are not limited to: respiratory, cardiovascular, cancer, musculoskeletal systems, gastrointestinal medicine, renal, endocrine, reproduction, and Central Nervous System.
 From year one, topics studied in lectures, seminars, clinical skills, and anatomy suites are supplemented by patient interactions in hospitals or primary care settings.
 This part culminates in a research project and will see you graduate with a BMedSci degree after year three.

-You'll be taught by experienced clinicians and tutors, research a topic from a broad selection of specialisms and learn in our new, purpose-built facilities at the Lincoln Medical School.
+You'll be taught by experienced clinicians and tutors, research a topic from a broad selection of specialisms and learn in our purpose-built facilities at the Lincoln Medical School.
 You'll be based in the second largest county in England, enabling you to experience varied patient care across multiple settings across Lincolnshire NHS trusts.

 Our in-depth but highly rewarding course provides you with an excellent start on your journey to becoming a doctor.